What is a General Partnership?

-A general partnership is created by default between two or more people unless the business is otherwise formed as a corporation, limited liability company, or limited partnership within the state.
+A general partnership is created by default between two or more people.
+Other business structures like the corporation, limited liability company, limited liability partnership, or limited partnership are created with a state.
 A general partnership operates with all of the partners holding equal rights to manage and control the business.
-This is true unless there is a partnership agreement in place between the parties that limits the rights and responsibilities of the partners.
+This is true unless there is a partnership agreement in place, which is a verbal or written agreement between the owners of the business.
+A verbal agreement can be used but is much harder to defend than a written partnership agreement should there be a disagreement.

-Each of the general partners have the same power and authority to control and obligate the business and most importantly, there is no limited liability protection afforded through this entity.
+Each of the general partners has the same power, ability to make business decisions, and authority to control and obligate the business, and most importantly, there is no limited liability protection afforded through this entity.

 Operating as a general partnership can have many benefits, including the following: